Week One: Topics and Slants

 Assignment: You can do one of two things for this assignment.
 Develop a bibliography of primary sources, including where these materials are located. —OR— Prepare to conduct an interview.
 This includes identifying a possible expert to approach and writing up your interview questions.

-ABOUT THE INSTRUCTOR: Sue Bradford Edwards is a nonfiction author with over 600 sales to her credit including 24 nonfiction books for young readers.
+ABOUT THE INSTRUCTOR: Sue Bradford Edwards is a nonfiction author with over 600 sales to her credit including 30 nonfiction books for young readers.
 Sue has also published numerous crafts, activities and how to pieces of various kinds.
-Her most recent books for children and teens are The Who (Abdo, 2022), Robotics in Healthcare (Brightpoint Press, 2022), Being Black in America (Brightpoint Press, 2022), The Impeachment of Donald Trump (Abdo, 2021), Coronavirus (Abdo, 2021), The Murders of Tupac and Biggie (Abdo, 2020), The Assassination of John F. Kennedy (Abdo, 2020), Stem Cells (Focus Readers, 2020), Earning, Saving, and Investing (Abdo, 2020), The Dark Web (Abdo, 2020), The Evolution of Mammals (Abdo, 2019), The Evolution of Reptiles (Abdo, 2019), Labradoodle: Labrador Retrievers Meet Poodles!
-(Capstone, 2019), Puggle: Pugs Meet Beagles (Capstone, 2019).
+Her most recent books are Cancel Culture (Abdo, 2022), The Who (Abdo, 2022), Robotics in Healthcare (Brightpoint Press, 2022), Being Black in America (Brightpoint Press, 2022), The Impeachment of Donald Trump (Abdo, 2021), Coronavirus (Abdo, 2021), The Murders of Tupac and Biggie (Abdo, 2020), The Assassination of John F. Kennedy (Abdo, 2020), Stem Cells (Focus Readers, 2020), Earning, Saving, and Investing (Abdo, 2020), The Dark Web (Abdo, 2020), The Evolution of Mammals (Abdo, 2019), The Evolution of Reptiles (Abdo, 2019), Labradoodle: Labrador Retrievers Meet Poodles!
+(Capstone, 2019), and Puggle: Pugs Meet Beagles (Capstone, 2019).
 In addition, her children’s nonfiction has appeared at Education.com, in Gryphon House anthologies, in Harcourt and Houghton Mifflin testing packages and also in READ and Young Equestrian Magazine.
 Her nonfiction for adults has been published in Writer’s Market, Children’s Writer newsletter, WOW!
 Women on Writing, Writer’s Digest, The Children’s Writer’s and Illustrator’s Market, The Writer’s Guide, and Magazine Market’s for Children’s Writers.
 Sue is also a dedicated blogger, writing for the Muffin as well as her own personal blog, One Writer’s Journey.

 COST: $90, which includes weekly assignments and feedback from the instructor.